peteroupc/peteroupc.github.io/graphics.md

 2. The 2-D and 3-D layers may contain transparent pixels.
 3. Up to two of the 2-D layers can undergo a 2-D affine transformation.
 4. The tiles have the same size (32 &times; 32 pixels or smaller).
 A tile size of 8 &times; 8 pixels is suggested.
 5. There are sixteen color tables reserved for use by tiles.
 Each color in each table is of the vertex color format given earlier.
+Each tile uses one of these color tables.
 The application chooses one:
     1. Each tile is in a 1-bit-per-pixel format, and each color table has 2 colors.
     2. Each tile is in a 2-bit-per-pixel format, and each color table has 4 colors.
     3. Each tile is in a 4-bit-per-pixel format, and each color table has 16 colors.